University of Georgia football player and staff member killed in car crash hours after championship celebration – KION546

 By Hannah Sarisohn and Wayne Sterling, CNN

-University of Georgia football player Devin Willock and football staff member Chandler LeCroy were killed in a single car crash early Sunday just hours after their team celebrated its national championship with a victory parade and celebration, according to a statement from the UGA Athletic Association and reporting from CNN affiliate WXIA.
+University of Georgia football player Devin Willock and staff member Chandler LeCroy were killed in a single car crash early Sunday just hours after their team celebrated its national championship with a victory parade and celebration, according to a statement from the UGA Athletic Association.

-Willock, 20, and LeCroy, 24, were among four people in the vehicle at the time of the crash, which happened around 2:45 a.m. on Sunday not far from the UGA campus in Athens, WXIA reported.
+Willock, 20, and LeCroy, 24, were among four people in the vehicle at the time of the crash, which happened around 2:45 a.m. on Sunday not far from the UGA campus in Athens, according to the Athens-Clarke County Police Department.

+LeCroy was driving when the 2021 Ford Expedition left the road and struck two power poles and several trees, police said.
+Willock died on scene and LeCroy died later after being taken to a hospital, police said.

+A 21-year-old male passenger and a 26-year-old female passenger also sustained serious injuries in the crash, according to police.
+The university said the two injured passengers were connected with the football program but did not identify them.

 “Devin and Chandler were two special people who meant so much to the University of Georgia, our football program and our athletic department,” the UGA Athletic Association said in a statement.
 “We ask that everyone keep their families in your prayers during this very difficult time.”